Discover Mendenhall Glacier

 You will hardly believe your eyes when your tour arrives at the Mendenhall Glacier, just a few miles from downtown Juneau.
 At the Mendenhall Glacier Visitors Center, you can take in the full view of this magnificent geologic phenomenon from an unobstructed vantage point.
-The Mendenhall Glacier is 1.5 miles wide and hundreds of feet thick and is fed by the 1,500 square mile Juneau Icefield.
+The Mendenhall Glacier is 1.5 miles wide, hundreds of feet thick and is fed by the 1,500 square-mile Juneau Icefield.
 This meandering river of compressed ice ranks as the largest, most rugged glacier accessible by road.

 With 1.5 hours for sightseeing, travelers will have free time to explore nature trails, see spectacular Alaska wildlife, and capture breathtaking photos before returning to the ship's gangway.